Fritz the Cat (film): Casting

-The film's voice cast includes Skip Hinnant, Rosetta LeNoire, John McCurry, Judy Engles, and comic book distributor/convention organizer Phil Seuling.
-Hinnant, who would become known as a featured performer on The Electric Company, was cast because he "had such a naturally phony voice", according to Bakshi.
-Bakshi and Seuling improvised their dialogue as comically inept pig officers; Bakshi enjoyed working as a voice actor and later went on to provide voice roles for some of his other films.
-Bakshi re-created the voice he did in this film for the part of a storm trooper in his 1977 animated science fiction film Wizards.
+The film's voice cast includes Skip Hinnant, Rosetta LeNoire, John McCurry, Judy Engles, Mary Dean, and comic book distributor/convention organizer Phil Seuling.
+Hinnant, recognized as a featured performer on The Electric Company, was cast as Fritz, because he "had such a naturally phony voice", according to Bakshi.
+Bakshi and Seuling improvised their dialogue as the comically inept pig officers Al and Ralph; Bakshi enjoyed working as a voice actor and went on to provide voice roles for his later films.
+Bakshi recreated the voice he did in this film for a storm trooper in his 1977 animated science fiction film, Wizards.

 Audio design

-Some scenes used documentary recordings which were made by Bakshi and edited to fit the scene; these were used because Bakshi wanted the film to "feel real".
+Some scenes used documentary recordings, made and edited by Bakshi to fit the scene, wanting Fritz the Cat to "feel real".
 According to Bakshi, "I made tons and tons of tapes. ...
 When I went to have the film mixed, the sound engineers gave me all kinds of crap about the tracks not being professionally recorded; they didn't even want to mix the noise of bottles breaking in the background, street noise, tape hiss, all kinds of shit.
 They said it was unprofessional, but I didn't care."
-Although the sound designers insisted that Bakshi needed to re-record the dialogue in the studio, Bakshi refused to relent.
+Although the sound designers requested that Bakshi should re-record the dialogue in the studio, he refused to relent.

-Almost all of the film's dialogue, except for that of a few of the main characters, was recorded entirely on the streets of New York City.
-For the film's opening sequence, Bakshi paid two construction workers US$50 each, and drank Scotch whisky with them, recording the conversation.
+Nearly all of the film's dialogue, excluding a few main characters, was recorded entirely on the streets of New York City.
+For the film's opening sequence, Bakshi paid two construction workers $50 each, and drank Scotch whisky with them, recording the conversation.
 In the Washington Square Park sequence, only Skip Hinnant was a professional actor; Fritz's friends were voiced by young males Bakshi found in the park.
 One of the sequences that was not based upon Crumb's comics involved a comic chase through a synagogue full of praying rabbis.
 For the voices of the rabbis, Bakshi used a documentary recording of his father and uncles.
-This scene continued to have a personal significance for Bakshi after his father and uncle died.
+This scene continued to have a personal significance for Bakshi, after his father and uncle died.
 Bakshi states, "Thank God I have their voices.
 I have my dad and family praying.
 It's so nice to hear now."
 Bakshi also went to a Harlem bar with a tape recorder and spent hours talking to black patrons, getting drunk with them as he asked them questions.